dongzhuoyao/mxnetgo/example/deeplab/README.md

 * RandomResize image with a nearest-neighbor interpolation can slightly increase mIoU by 0.8%???

+* iteration number is important or total image numbers?

 * To stable the statistics of the BatchNormormalization, the combination of the image size and batch size should tuned accurately as indicated in [InPlace-ABN](https://arxiv.org/abs/1712.02616)

 ![misc/bs-is.jpg](misc/bs-is.jpg)